Skip to main content

 • No stated policy: Saskatchewan, Northwest Territories, Yukon

-General strategies for navigating child care waitlists
+Strategies for navigating child care waitlists

 • Apply to multiple providers: Add your child(ren)’s name to several child care provider waitlists to increase your chances of securing a spot.
 Once you’ve secured a spot with one of the providers, please remember to remove your child(ren’s) name from the other waitlists to help families get their child(ren) into child care, or at the least, get a clearer idea of wait times.

-• Use a local address: To be able to put your child(ren)’s name on most waitlists, you have to have a local address.
+• Use a local address: To be able to put your child(ren)’s name on most waitlists, you have to have a local address .
 If your family has not yet moved to your new location and you therefore don’t have an address, contact the local Military Family Resource Centre to ask if you can use their address.
 You could also ask friends, family or your military family network if you could use their address.

 • Check back often: Regularly check the status of your application and update your information as needed.